-Based on my experiences in life and as a lawyer, I find most people, including family court judges, do not take kindly to attempts by a parent to alienate his or her child from the other parent.
-Truly, I agree with these sentiments, as parental alienation places the most innocent person involved in a child custody matter – the child – in the most difficult situation.
+Based on my experiences in life and as a lawyer, I find most people, including family court judges, do not take kindly to a parent’s attempts to alienate his or her child from the other parent.
+Truly, I agree with these sentiments.
+Parental alienation places the most innocent person involved in a child custody matter—the child—in the most difficult situation.

-Parental alienation runs the gamut from a parent reacting with disappointment to a child’s expression of love for the other parent to a parent actively refusing to comply with court-ordered visitation in an attempt to keep the child from spending time with the other parent.
-From passive-aggressive moves to blatant violations of a court order, parental alienation indicators should be on any parents’ watch list, especially those involved with current or prior child custody matters.
+Parental alienation has a wide range.
+It can range from a parent reacting with disappointment to a child’s expression of love for the other parent to a parent actively refusing to comply with court-ordered visitation in an attempt to keep the child from spending time with the other parent.
+From passive-aggressive moves to blatant violations of a court order, parental alienation indicators should be on any parents’ watch list.
+Especially those involved with current or prior child custody matters.

 - Refusing to allow the child to take special toys or cherished items with them during visitation times with the other parent;